jingmeng-bioinformatics/DeepSSV/README.md

         --vcf_file /path/to/vcf_file
         --Candidate_somatic_sites /path/to/candidate_sites

-## Fine-tuning the CNN model
-To fine-tune the CNN model, run the first step with the BED file of validated somatic small variant sites,

 Please help us improve Deepssv, by reporting bugs or any ideas on how to make things better.
 You can submit an issue or send me an email.

 Jing Meng